© 1995, 2009 by Tony

 Most important, as more information is learned about what is

-available in the rainforest, the rainforest-rich
+available in the rainforest, the rainforest-rich countries will

-valuable natural resource for the countries' long term enrichment.
+resource for the countries' long term enrichment.

 Other scientists with other specialties will use the MBC to study